* Sarksyan had big lead in polls before vote

 “I voted for the future of Armenia, for the security of Armenia, for the security of our citizens,” Sarksyan said as he cast his vote at a polling station in the capital, Yerevan.

 The exit poll was carried out among 19,130 voters at 122 polling stations.
-The central Election Committee said more than 60 percent of the country’s 2.5 million eligible voters cast their ballot.

 “Sarksyan promotes the improvement of an educated society, which is a guarantee of Armenia’s future,” said Artak Avetsyan, 31, a teacher who came to cast his ballot for the incumbent.

-Domestic security concerns were underlined by an attack on one of the candidates, Paruyr Hayrikyan, 63, an outsider in the election who was shot in the shoulder on Jan.
+Security concerns were underlined by an attack on one of the candidates, Paruyr Hayrikyan, 63, an outsider in the election who was shot in the shoulder on Jan.
 31.